Opioid Abuse hits the Workplace

 Of all the companies consulted, only 57 percent of employers said all employees underwent drug testing but nearly half of them didn’t test for synthetic opioids such as oxycodone, hydrocodone, and fentanyl.

-Opioid abuse hits the workplace in many ways and has many knock on effects.
-Absenteeism, lower productivity, theft and accidents that effect other employees.
-Did you know that the USA is currently in the throes of an unprecedented opioid epidemic.
+Opioid abuse hits the workplace in many ways and has many knock-on effects.
+Absenteeism, lower productivity, theft, and accidents that affect other employees.
+Did you know that the USA is currently in the throes of an unprecedented opioid epidemic?
 Six out of 10 overdose deaths involve opioid drugs and 91 die every day from opioid or heroin abuse, and this is just in America.

 Opioid abuse hits the place of work